 Your initial appointment will consist of a consultation explaining your diagnosis and treatment options.
 Occasionally, surgery can be performed the same day as the consultation.
 However, if you have a complex medical history or treatment plan you will require an evaluation and a second appointment to provide treatment on another day.
+If you fail to show, are late, or reschedule less than 24 hours prior to your consultation visit, you may not be rescheduled.

 Please assist us by providing the following information prior to the time of your consultation: